Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 Hi!

-As you may know we have a special island for newbies -- ["Elementary"][elementary_island].
+As you may know we have a special island for our coding newbies -- ["Elementary"][elementary_island].
-On this island we created very simple missions with hints.
+On this island we've created very simple missions which include hints to help solve them.
-So if you just have finished TreeHouse or CodeAcademy course, or you already know some python syntax, then this island is for you.
+So if you just have finished the TreeHouse or CodeAcademy courses, or you already know some python syntax, then this island is absolutely for you.

-But more advanced players are having fun there too.
-For example, they are writing so called 'one-liners'.
+But our more advanced players are having fun there too.
+For example, they are adding an extra challenge and writing 'one-liners'.
-One-liner is a program in just one line of code.
+A one-liner is a program which takes just one line of code.
-And in this weekly overview we will look at one-liners from our players.
+For this weekly overview we will look at some of the interesting one-liners from our players.
-I will try to choose various players for this overview.

 ### [Fizz-Buzz][fizz_buzz]

-I think you all know about "Fizz Buzz" game, it's used to teach children division.
+I think you all know about "Fizz Buzz" game by now, it's often used to teach children division.

-And we're opening today's chart with [@nickie's][nickie_profile] ["String arithmetic"][fizz_buzz_nickie] solution.
+And we're opening today's review with [@nickie's][nickie_profile] ["String arithmetic"][fizz_buzz_nickie] solution.
-He is using `[:-1]` to cut final whitespace and if it's an empty string, converts the number.
+He is using `[:-1]` to cut some final whitespaces and if it's an empty string, converts the number.

 ```python
 checkio=lambda n:("Fizz "*(1-n%3)+"Buzz "*(1-n%5))[:-1]or str(n)